Please note that by continuing to use this site you consent to the terms of our

 Status overview page

-The Status Overview page provides a brief overview of important status items, divided into the categories Licences, Computers, Products, Invalid Objects and Questions.
+The Status Overview page provides a brief overview of important status items, divided into the categories Licences, Computers, Mobile Devices, Agents, ESET components and security products, Invalid Objects and Questions.
 The Invalid Objects section advises of e.g. policies that refer to out-of-date installers.
 Questions points out “decisions [that] cannot be handled automatically and need the attention of the administrator”.

 More\Audit Log page